-Acute pericarditis is an inflammation of the pericardium that is most commonly caused by infection or myocardial infarction, or occurs following cardiac surgery.
-The condition typically presents with fever, pleuritic chest pain, and a pericardial friction rub heard on auscultation.
+Pericarditis is inflammation of the pericardium that may be acute or chronic.
+Acute pericarditis is most commonly caused by viral infection; however, a number of conditions can cause an inflammatory response in the pericardium.
+Acute inflammation typically manifests with fever, pleuritic chest pain, and a pericardial friction rub on auscultation.
 The diagnosis is established based on clinical findings, although diffuse ST segment elevations on ECG and imaging may support the diagnosis.
-Acute pericarditis is usually self-limiting within 2–6 weeks and is therefore managed symptomatically.
-Constrictive pericarditis occurs as a complication of acute pericarditis and is characterized by thickening and rigidity of the pericardium, resulting in both backward and forward failure.
-Accordingly, patients present with fatigue, jugular vein distention, peripheral edema, and a characteristic pericardial knock on auscultation, caused by a sudden stop in ventricular diastolic filling.
-Diagnostic imaging shows typical pericardial thickening on chest x-ray and reduced blood flow on echocardiography.
+Acute pericarditis is usually self-limited, lasting days to weeks, and is therefore managed symptomatically.
+If pericarditis lasts longer than three months, it is described as chronic pericarditis.
+Chronic pericarditis may either be constrictive or effusive-constrictive.
+Constrictive pericarditis is characterized by thickening and rigidity of the pericardium, resulting in both backward and forward failure.
+Patients typically present with fatigue, jugular vein distention, peripheral edema, and a characteristic pericardial knock on auscultation, which is caused by a sudden stop in ventricular diastolic filling.
+Effusive-constrictive pericarditis is characterized by a thickened pericardium with an effusion; this can lead to cardiac tamponade.
+It may manifest with symptoms similar to constrictive pericarditis, symptoms of pericardial effusion, or cardiac tamponade.
+In both constrictive and effusive-constrictive pericarditis, imaging is used to confirm the diagnosis.
 Management consists of treatment of heart failure (e.g., diuretics) and pericardiectomy.

-- Acute pericarditis is inflammation of the pericardium that either occurs as an isolated process or with concurrent myocarditis.
-Conditions that primarily affect the pericardium are referred to as myopericarditis, those which predominantly affect the myocardium as perimyocarditis.
-However, these terms are often used interchangeably.
+- Acute pericarditis: inflammation of the pericardium that either occurs as an isolated process or with concurrent myocarditis (myopericarditis).

 - Low-grade intermittent fever, tachypnea, dyspnea, nonproductive cough